 A full renovation package must be submitted prior to any renovated associated with the joining of the units.

 Overnight occupancy of a double apartment by the shareholder and his/her guests is limited to no more than four persons in a double studio apartment and in a double one bedroom apartment and eight persons in a double two bedroom apartment.
 The limit for a joined one and two bedroom apartment is six persons.

 Overnight occupancy of a double apartment in the absence of the shareholders is limited to no more than two persons in a double studio apartment and in a double one bedroom apartment, and six persons in a double two bedroom apartment.
 The limit for a joined one and two bedroom apartment is four persons.

 Rental of one half of a double apartment is not permitted.
 The rental registration fee for a double apartment is equivalent to the total sum of current rental fees for whatever types of apartments have been joined together.

 If, for any reason, the shareholder of a double apartment wishes to sell one of the apartments permission to sell will be granted subject to the following: (a) basic plumbing fixtures which may have been altered must be returned to full operational status and (b) basic appliances such as stoves and refrigerators must be replaced if they had been removed.

 House Rules Violations:

-- An administrative fee of no less than $250.00 per violation, as determined by a vote of the Board of Directors, may be assessed by the Corporation against any shareholder who does not comply with any of the House Rules of the Corporation or terms as set forth in the Proprietary Lease.
-This fee may be assessed if a House Rule or a term of the Proprietary Lease is violated by either the shareholder of a sub-tenant or guest of the shareholder, and shall be in addition to any expenses including legal fees incurred by the Corporation as a result of said violation of the House Rules.
+An administrative fee of no less than $250.00 per violation, as determined by a vote of the Board of Directors, may be assessed by The Co-ops against any shareholder who does not comply with any of the House Rules of The Co-ops or terms as set forth in the Proprietary Lease.
+This fee may be assessed if a House Rule or a term of the Proprietary Lease is violated by either the shareholder of a sub-tenant or guest of the shareholder, and shall be in addition to any expenses including legal fees incurred by The Co-ops as a result of said violation of the House Rules.